NodleCode/docs.nodle.com/docs/nodle-sdk/nodle-sdk-android-integration.md

 If you are using Java as your language of choice please make sure to use the default Java Library version which is JDK 11 as of Android Studio Fox update.
 Like that you can make sure your project works as expected between the Kotlin-Java and vice-versa compatibility.
 You can do that by following this path: **Project Structure -> SDK Location -> Gradle Settings -> Gradle Projects -> Gradle JDK ->** Select 11 or later.

 ## Step 3: Add the NodleSDK dependency
 In your app module's ```build.gradle``` simply add the Nodle SDK dependency in gradle.
 Please node that nodlesdk depends by default on google play service.
-If your app runs on devices that doesn't have google play service, you can use a different flavour of the nodlesdk that doesn't depend on google play services:
+If your app runs on devices that doesn't have google play service, you can use a different flavour of the nodlesdk that doesn't depend on google play services.
+Our previous release supports **API 30** with **AGP 7.0.2+** and **GP 7.1**:

 ### Default (depends on Google Play services)